 Philosophical Anarchists may accept the existence of a minimal state as an unfortunate "necessary evil" (usually considered temporary), but argue that citizens do not have a moral obligation to obey the state when its laws conflict with individual autonomy.
 The English philosopher William Godwin (1756 - 1836) is usually credited with founding Philosophical Anarchism, and is often called the father of modern Anarchism.

 Individualist Anarchism (or Libertarian Anarchism) holds that individual conscience and the pursuit of self-interest should not be constrained by any collective body or public authority, and that the imposition of democracy leads to oppression of the individual by the majority.
-It has been argued that Individualist Anarchism tends to emphasise negative liberty (i.e. opposition to state or social control over the individual), whereas Social Anarchism (see below) emphasises positive liberty (i.e. the achievement of potential and fulfilment of human needs by society).
+It has been argued that Individualist Anarchism tends to emphasize negative liberty (i.e. opposition to state or social control over the individual), whereas Social Anarchism (see below) emphasizes positive liberty (i.e. the achievement of potential and fulfillment of human needs by society).
 Individualist Anarchism, also unlike Social Anarchism, is supportive of property being held privately, often in a market economy, although some hold that any surplus should be given away.

 William Godwin (1756 - 1836) advocated an extreme form of Individualist Anarchy, proposing that all types of cooperation in labor should be eliminated.
 One of the earliest and best-known proponents of Individualist Anarchism, Max Stirner (1806 - 1856), proposed an extreme egoist form of it, which supports the individual doing exactly what he pleases, taking no notice of God, state or moral rules.

-The American version of Individualist Anarchism, such as that of Thoreau, Josiah Warren (1798 - 1874) and Benjamin Tucker (1854 - 1939), has a strong emphasis on non-aggression, individual sovereignty and the labour theory of value (that the values of commodities are related to the labour needed to produce them).
+The American version of Individualist Anarchism, such as that of Thoreau, Josiah Warren (1798 - 1874) and Benjamin Tucker (1854 - 1939), has a strong emphasis on non-aggression, individual sovereignty and the labor theory of value (that the values of commodities are related to the labor needed to produce them).
 While all supported private property and free markets (causing some to consider them pro-Capitalism), some, like Tucker, called themselves Socialist, and were vociferously anti-Capitalist.

 Within Individualist Anarchism there are different forms including the following: